 He’d often tell me that my two siblings had an army of angels looking over them, and I had him, and that he’d do the best he could to spring my success forward, his words, not mine.
 Besides that, he was never exactly the perfect Father, and when he was arrested, he had one last request.
 That my Mother was to bring us to New York, Athens Middle School, where my Mother had once gone in her youth.

-Sebastian helped me make a name for myself, him as Pleateus Jackson, me as Annashred Crease, we were formidable.
+Sebastian helped me make a name for myself, him as Origami Percy Jackson, me as Annashred Crease, we were formidable.
 For a few months.
 Then, I lost even that.

 I’m a bad person.
 But can you really blame me?

 So many people have betrayed my trust, and so many more just gave up, the latter mostly- and admittedly- being my fault.
-That’s why I had trust issues.
-That’s why when people betrayed me I made sure that it stung like a needle.
+That’s why I have trust issues.
+That’s why when people betray me I made sure that it stung like a needle.